Skip to main content

 This process is often used to balance the federal housing budget, stabilize underfunded regions, or respond to economic shifts affecting housing demand.

-Important Note: Both HACLA and LACDA have informed DHS that they will no longer accept new referrals or issue new vouchers for the following tenant-based programs.
+Important Note: Both HACLA and LACDA have informed HSH that they will no longer accept new referrals or issue new vouchers for the following tenant-based programs.
 This pause also restricts participant mobility from Project-Based Voucher (PBV) units to Tenant-Based Vouchers (TBVs).
 Participants who were planning to transfer from a PBV to an HCV will no longer be able to do so at this time.

 Homeless Vouchers